aineko-dev/aineko/docs/contributing.md

     make integration-test
     ```

-## Push, make a PR and see you on GitHub.
+## Push, make a pull request and see you on GitHub.